itsmesreejith/internship/report.md

 ### Sreejith C
 ### 1. E-MAIL ID:sreejithc774@gmail.com
 ### 2. PH NO:9946335695
-''' Hello, everyone!
+*Hello, everyone!
 My name is Sreejith, and I'm a student of Computer Engineering at a Govt polytechnic Chellakara.
 I have always been fascinated by the world of technology and computers, I successfully completed my 10th-grade education at GVHSS Thiruvilwamal, where I gained a solid foundation in academics.
-Currently, I am pursuing a diploma in computer engineering at GPC Chelakkara, which signifies my passion for the world of technology.
+Currently, I am pursuing a diploma in computer engineering at GPC Chelakkara, which signifies my passion for the world of technology.*

-Embarking on the path of computer engineering is an excellent choice, as it opens up a realm of opportunities in the ever-evolving field of technology.
+*Embarking on the path of computer engineering is an excellent choice, as it opens up a realm of opportunities in the ever-evolving field of technology.
 With each passing day, advancements in computer engineering present innovative solutions and shape the future of our digital world.
-I am confident that through my studies at GPC Chelakkara, I will gain the knowledge and skills necessary to contribute meaningfully to this exciting industry.
+I am confident that through my studies at GPC Chelakkara, I will gain the knowledge and skills necessary to contribute meaningfully to this exciting industry.*

-During my educational journey, I have developed a keen interest in various aspects of computer engineering, such as programming languages, hardware design, software development, and networking.
-I am driven by a curiosity to explore the intricacies of these subjects, eager to unravel their mysteries and apply my learning to real-world scenarios.
+*During my educational journey, I have developed a keen interest in various aspects of computer engineering, such as programming languages, hardware design, software development, and networking.
+I am driven by a curiosity to explore the intricacies of these subjects, eager to unravel their mysteries and apply my learning to real-world scenarios.*

-Outside of my academic pursuits, I am an avid learner who enjoys staying up-to-date with the latest technological advancements and trends.
-This allows me to broaden my understanding of the ever-changing digital landscape and discover new possibilities for innovation.
+*Outside of my academic pursuits, I am an avid learner who enjoys staying up-to-date with the latest technological advancements and trends.
+This allows me to broaden my understanding of the ever-changing digital landscape and discover new possibilities for innovation.*

-As I progress in my studies and further hone my skills, I look forward to leveraging my knowledge to make a positive impact in the field of computer engineering.
-Whether it's developing cutting-edge software, optimizing system performance, or solving complex technical challenges, I am eager to contribute my abilities and collaborate with like-minded individuals to push the boundaries of what is possible.
+*As I progress in my studies and further hone my skills, I look forward to leveraging my knowledge to make a positive impact in the field of computer engineering.
+Whether it's developing cutting-edge software, optimizing system performance, or solving complex technical challenges, I am eager to contribute my abilities and collaborate with like-minded individuals to push the boundaries of what is possible.*

-I am excited to be a part of this technological era and witness firsthand the transformative power of computer engineering.
-Feel free to reach out to me if you have any questions or if there's anything specific you'd like to discuss regarding computer engineering or any related topics.
+*I am excited to be a part of this technological era and witness firsthand the transformative power of computer engineering.
+Feel free to reach out to me if you have any questions or if there's anything specific you'd like to discuss regarding computer engineering or any related topics.*

-Wishing you all the best in your educational journey and future endeavors'''
+*Wishing you all the best in your educational journey and future endeavors*

 ## INTERNSHIP INTRO